andypike/ruby_videos/README.md

 with data access.
 AR models are the only classes that can call AR query methods such as `#where` etc.

-#### Operations
+#### Commands

-A class that is responsible for the business logic of a single task in the system and should be named using verbs.
+A class that is responsible for the business logic of a single task in the system and should be named using verbs (Trailblazer calls these Operations).
 For example, `PlaceOrder`, `RegisterUser` or  `PublishArticle`.
 These classes should have no knowledge of HTTP or how to query the database.
 If they require data they can only call AR-model query methods are defined in the model class not built in AR calls such as `#where` etc. The only exceptions to this are `#find(id)` or `#find_by`.

-If an Operation needs to update/insert then they can use the normal AR methods (`#create`, `#save`, `update`, etc).
+If a Command needs to update/insert then they can use the normal AR methods (`#create`, `#save`, `update`, etc).

-Operations should be namespaced by concept.
+Commands should be namespaced by concept.
 A concept may be a thing in the system such as User or something more abstract like Security.
 Concepts don't have to be mapped to your AR models but they can be.